-1. Mama Suds 2.
-Christina Maser 3.
-Kind 4.
-Eco-Me 5.
-Tandi’s Naturals 6.
-Sonett 7.
+1. Mama Suds / 2.
+Christina Maser / 3.
+Kind / 4.
+Eco-Me / 5.
+Tandi’s / 6.
+Sonett / 7.
 Meliora

 Toxins in Laundry Detergent

 All laundry detergents leave a residue on clothing, which is absorbed by our skin (and inhaled).
-The ill effects of some of the chemicals in detergents range from skin or eye irritation to possibly much more serious, such as endocrine disruption (some ingredients are even considered potential carcinogens, but I’m not going to suggest that if you don’t give up your Tide you’ll get cancer).
+The ill effects of some of the chemicals in detergents range from skin or eye irritation to possibly much more serious, such as endocrine disruption (some ingredients are even considered potential carcinogens, but I’m not going to suggest that if you don’t give up your Tide you’ll get cancer!).

 Do You Need a Special Detergent for Baby Clothes?

 When I was pregnant and setting up a nursery that would never be used (Felix slept with us), everyone told me to wash all of his clothes in Dreft.
-After a bit of research I decided against it (see below, under “The Bad Stuff”).
+After a bit of research, I decided against it (see below, under “The Bad Stuff”).

 I’m sure there are people who separate baby linens from other household laundry–but if you’re using a nontoxic detergent there is no reason you cannot use it to wash all of the family’s clothing, including your baby’s!

 More importantly, if my laundry detergent is an irritant for my babies’ skin (or worse), I don’t want to use it on my clothes!
-My own health aside, when my boys were infants I spent about 30 percent of my day snuggling their little naked bodies to my clothed one, so I was determined to find a safe, natural laundry detergent.
+My own health aside, when my boys were infants, I spent about 30 percent of my day snuggling their little naked bodies to my clothed one, so I was determined to find a safe, natural laundry detergent.

-Best Natural Laundry Soap for Cloth Diapers
+Best Laundry Soap For Cloth Diapers & Baby Diapers

 Attitude Laundry Detergent

 This laundry liquid’s formula changed since we last updated this guide, and is now safer.
 The surfactants used have been changed to sodium coco sulfate and lauryl glucoside, both of which are of low concern.
-If you’ve tried it, let me know how this one works!
+If you’ve tried Attitude, let me know how this one works!

 Price per ounce: $0.30